Kodi (software): Application programming interface (API)

 Other than the application programming interfaces (APIs) available to third-party Python scripts and addon plugins, Kodi features several other APIs for controlling Kodi remotely or from an external application.
 These APIs includes a JSON-RPC server, D-Bus Server, Web server, UPnP AV media server (with UPnP MediaServer ControlPoint, UPnP MediaRenderer DCP, UPnP RenderingControl DCP, and UPnP Remote User Interface server), and a custom multi-protocol Event Server for remote controls.

 GUI-engine and skinning (themes)

-Kodi/XBMC is noted as having a very flexible GUI toolkit and robust framework for its GUI.
-With its underlying complex graphical design and layout library (named libGUI in Kodi/XBMC), it provides a simple abstraction layer between the application code and the interface, while allowing extremely flexible dynamic layouts and animations that are easy to work with and makes it possible to create completely unique skins for XBMC.
+Kodi features a flexible graphical user interface GUI toolkit underpinned by a robust software framework.
+The application utilizes a specialized graphical design and layout library (named libGUI in Kodi), it provides a simple abstraction layer between the core application code and the interface.
+This architecture facilitates the development of dynamic layouts and complex animations while maintaining a simplified workflow for developers.
+Furthermore, Kodi supports extensive customization through its skins.
 The skin files are written in XAML, using a standard XML base, making theme-skinning and personal customization very accessible.